saltukalakus/idiomatic-rust-snippets/README.md

 # Idiomatic Rust Snippets

 Rust is known to have a steep learning curve.
-This guide helps to learn idiomatic usage of the language with minimal sample code to get you off the ground quickly.
+This guide aims to help you learn idiomatic usage of the language with minimalistic sample code to get you off the ground quickly.

 The snippets cover a variety of use cases from the simplest ones to using advanced features of Rust.